ANSHU9127/INTERN_PROJECT/README.md

 ## What is Bankist?

 Bankist is a fictional online bank.
-It is a project introduced by <a href="https://anshu9127.github.io/INTERN_PROJECT/"> ANSHU KUMAR</a> in order to practice DOM manipulation and user interaction.
+It is a project introduced by <a href="https://anshu9127.github.io/INTERN_PROJECT/">ANSHU KUMAR</a> in order to practice DOM manipulation and user interaction.
 Bankist has the option to log in to the account and use different functionalities, almost like in an actual bank!

 ## Functionalities